-In the 12 months up to this inspection there had been two accident records and two safety incidents completed.
+In the 12 months up to this inspection there had been one accident record and five safety incidents completed.

 Significant events and accidents were investigated, documented and discussed with the rest of the dental practice team to prevent such occurrences happening again in the future.